kent64/blog/content/posts/2020-11-01-portfolio/index.markdown

 5. Is there a difference in the health of the students between the students who’s address is rural vs urban?
 6. Does the reason for choosing the school impact the the final grade in Portugese?
 7. Are there any differences between each student’s mother’s Education and their Final Grade result in Maths including the zero results.
-8. Is there a difference between the male and females students in terms of their weekly study time?
+8. Is there a difference between the male and females students in terms of their ambition to go to higher education?

 ## Correlation (G2 and G3)